-Dr. Sanders was an active member of the Tennessee Chapter of the American Academy of Pediatrics where he eventually served as chairman of the Accident Prevention Committee.
-His work led directly to his involvement with the State of Tennessee’s Accident Prevention Committee.
-Through this political role, Dr. Sanders was part of a team that successfully lobbied for the passage of the Child Passenger Protection Act, a Tennessee law that requires parents to properly package children under age four in federally approved car seats—the first law of its kind in the nation and world.
+Through this political role, Sanders was part of a team that successfully lobbied for the passage of the Child Passenger Protection Act, a Tennessee law that requires parents to properly restrain children under age four in federally approved car seats.
+In 1977 it was the first law of its kind in the nation and world.
 Three years later, Rhode Island passed a similar law and by 1985 all 50 states in the U.S. had passed related laws.
 After that, Sanders worked to create a mandatory seat belt requirement for older children and adults, which became Tennessee law in 1986.
-This accomplishment led to Dr. Sanders becoming proudly known as “Dr. Seat Belt.”
+This accomplishment led to Sanders becoming proudly known as “Dr. Seat Belt.”
 He later received the 2004 American Academy of Pediatrics Fellow Achievement Award for his work.